 What Is a Noun Clause?

-If you want to know whether a phrase or clause is functioning as a noun or not, try replacing it with a pronoun.
-If it makes sense, your phrase or clause is acting as a noun.
+To find out whether a phrase or clause is functioning as a noun or not, try replacing it with a pronoun.
+If the resulting sentence still makes sense, your phrase or clause is functioning as a noun.
+Pay attention to the following examples:

 By replacing 'what you did' with a pronoun you can see that 'What you did' is functioning as a noun.